Ahmed-Gebaly/React-Sandbox/README.md

+# React Sandbox

+This project is a **React Sandbox** environment designed for experimenting, prototyping, and learning with React components and features.
+Use this sandbox to quickly test ideas, explore React APIs, or share reproducible examples with others.
+It is not intended for production use, but as a safe space to try out React code in isolation.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.